lukas681/lukasretschmeier.de-eureka/content/posts/unordered/13-08-24_Tools-I-Use.md

 featuredImage:
 draft: no
 ---

 # Tools I Currently Use

-These are my tools I have in daily (academic) usage.
+I am quite open-minded in trying out new digital tools.
+The following list collects those I heavily use, and I really can recommend.

-I mostly try to use native applications because of their nice synchronziation across all other devices.
+Nowadays, I mostly try to use native iOS / macOS applications because of the cross-device synchronization, although one might not get same functionality than in the alternatives.

 **Note Taking**
 I mostly use **Apple Notes** for digital notetaking.